Arnas-sad/riscv-jpeg-decoder/README.md

 Which version is best also depends on the image.

-## My part
+## Note

-This was a group project with three people.
-I mainly worked on the JPEG decoder, all four versions: writing them, making them faster, testing them on the board, and fixing the problems that stopped them from starting (the memory and DMA setup, and the final step that signals the image is done).
-I also helped with the FIFO library and the report.
+This was a university team project (three people).
+I did most of the decoder implementation.